programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 65530
 ```

 This is the final observation in this example.
 Both files contain Commodore 64 BASIC code.
-The clean version calls the ‘loader’ file first, and then proceeds to execute custom assembly code that has been loaded into the memory address `$C000` by the command `SYS 49152`.
+The clean version calls the `loader` file first, and then proceeds to execute custom code that has been loaded into the memory address `$C000` by the command `SYS 49152`.
 The cracked version instead directly executes codes at another address and has a comment displaying who cracked the game.
 This difference in the two initial files offers us important information on where to continue our investigation of the game's crack.
 From here on, we will need more specialised knowledge on how Commodore 64 games were programmed, protected, and cracked.
 We will also need specialised tools that can deal with machine code.

-This second examples illustrates how reverse engineering transcends surface-level interpretations, revealing hidden technological, cultural, or historical dimensions.

 ## Bridging File-Format Analysis and Disk-Based Software Artifacts